rutherford-nj/www.rutherfordboronj.com/upcoming-events/holiday_parade.md

 **1:30-3:30pm - Holiday Float Touring Rutherford with Santa and Live Music!**

-Listen to a few songs at the following locations:
+Listen to a few songs by Luke and the Troublemakers at the following locations:

 .
 Sylvan School (109 Sylvan Street approximately 1:40pm)